Skip to content

 Passing landmarks including the Houses of Parliament and Big Ben, our runners wore t-shirts emblazoned with messages showing how they feel about getting active outside during the darker hours of winter.

-#LetsLiftTheCurfew forms part of our wider mission to close the Enjoyment Gap – which highlights the fact that 2.4 million fewer women than men enjoy getting active.
+#LetsLiftTheCurfew forms part of the wider National Lottery-funded mission of This Girl Can to close the Enjoyment Gap – which highlights the fact that 2.4 million fewer women than men enjoy getting active.

 Together, #LetsLiftTheCurfew